Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 - When Virginia puts up more than 13.3 points, it is 1-1 against the spread and 2-1 overall.

-- Virginia is 1-1 against the spread and 2-1 overall when the team piles up more than 308.3 yards.
+- Virginia is 1-1 against the spread and 2-1 overall when the team amasses more than 308.3 yards.

 - The Cavaliers have turned the ball over four times this season, five fewer than the Demon Deacons have forced (9).